-"These days not only mark the beginning of each season but hold
+"These days not only mark the beginning of each season but hold a wealth of history and symbolism."

 Each quarter, we hold a ceremony here at The Prairie to mark the change and intentionality that we set for this new season.
 We hold a bonfire on our land which provides an opportunity for a burning ceremony, where we encourage patients to let go of things that no longer serve them, whether that’s a past relationship, a trauma or loss, an insecurity or resentment, etc. This process does not just facilitate letting go, but release in a broader sense.
 We also encourage the offering of prayers and things they are hopeful about in this next season of life.